 Impact and Programs

-In 2018, Angel Foundation provided $815,742 in emergency financial assistance grants to 1,874 adult cancer patients.
+In 2019, Angel Foundation provided $895,500 in emergency financial assistance grants to 1,940 adult cancer patients.
 This program covers critical non-medical needs such as rent or mortgage payments, groceries, utilities, and fuel for transportation.
-Our referral network continues to grow, with nearly 400 oncologists, social workers, financial counselors and patient navigators throughout the state submitting applications on behalf of their patients.
-We also introduced a new online application system for patients who want to apply on their own, without assistance from a healthcare provider.
+Our referral network continues to grow, with approximately 400 oncologists, social workers, financial counselors and patient navigators throughout the state submitting applications on behalf of their patients.

 In addition to financial assistance, our Facing Cancer Together offers kid-friendly programs to help families with a parental (or grandparental) cancer diagnosis learn coping skills and discuss the uncertainties families with cancer face.
 We also mix in a variety of fun social activities that give families the opportunity to spend time and build a support network with others experiencing similar challenges.
-This important program provided program activities for 371 families during the 2018 year.
-Of those families assisted, we saw a 40% growth in new families attending activities.
-New programs, such as Medical Play and Kids Night In, provided fun, hands-on activities that taught children about cancer and what it meant for their parent and family.
-Additionally, we distributed more than 1,000 educational AngelPacks through 55 locations (oncology clinics, hospitals, and civic organizations).
-Lastly, our Camp Angel summer program hosted more children than ever before (146 children and teens).
+This important program provided program activities for 1,372 program attendees in 2018.
+Participants included 84 new families.
+Programs such as Medical Play and Kids Night In, provided fun, hands-on activities that taught children about cancer and what it meant for their parent and family.
+Additionally, we distributed nearly 1,000 educational AngelPacks through 57 locations (oncology clinics, hospitals, and civic organizations).
+Lastly, our Camp Angel summer program hosted 200 children.

 It is evident that adults with cancer and their families are often in need of financial and psychosocial support.
 In response, Angel Foundation programs provide patients and their families with resources that are not often available elsewhere, which results in a significant positive impact on the physical and mental health of the patient and entire family.
 To continue meeting the needs of our increasing caseload, we have the following strategic goals for the current year: